delegate-arkworld/swark-docs/docs/demoshop/README.md

 # Demoshop

-The Demoshop resets every night at 3:00am CET.
+The Demoshop will be reset every night at 3:00am CET.

 * Shopware Version: 5.5.4
 * Ark Network: [devnet](https://dexplorer.ark.io/)